Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Numerical Experiments

 The problem of non-stationary data-generation has by far too many degrees of freedom to define a universal benchmark.
 So we focus instead on a comparison of the qualitative behavior of different approaches given different variations of the benchmark data-set, for example the behavior with increasing sample-count $N$, with different model or regime-structure complexity or with different typical segment lengths.
 Thus, our primary goal of this numerical experiments section is to understand and verify our understanding of the inductive biases of the compared classes of methods.
 To this end, we study a sequence of \inquotes{scans} over model- (and data-)parameters and analyze the observed behavior.

 \paragraph{Scaling behavior with $N$:}

 An important aspect of any statistical analysis is convergence speed or more generally the behavior under the increase of the sample-size.
 With regimes in the data, a non-trivial choice with regard to the behavior of segment-sizes with increasing $N$ has to be made.
 We decided for a plausible uninformative prior: For each indicator, a typical length-scale is picked first, then all segments of that indicator are drawn at random, but similar to this scale.
 An extensive discussion of the rational behind this choice is given in §\ref{apdx:model_details}.
-Figure \ref{fig:dcd_ts_scaling} show results for the detection of changing links (regimes) and the (summary\mbox{-)}\allowbreak{}union-graph skeleton (details on the precise evaluation-metrics are given below in §\ref{sec:num_exp_eval_metrics}).
+Figure \ref{fig:dcd_ts_scaling} shows results for the detection of changing links (local contexts) and the (summary\mbox{-)}\allowbreak{}union-graph skeleton (details on the precise evaluation-metrics are given below in §\ref{sec:num_exp_eval_metrics}).
 The most apparent feature is that both clustering and the Regime-PCMCI approach actually become \emph{worse} for this choice of limit.
 This makes theoretical sense.
 Both methods are \emph{indirect} and essentially race against themselves: There are abstractly two tasks performed.
-First the assignment of data to regimes, second the independence-testing (via causal discovery) on the imperfectly reconstructed per-regime data.
-Both tasks benefit from more data, however, for the second task, testing on imperfectly reconstructed per-regime data, this also means that the sensitivity for these imperfections in the reconstruction increases.
+First the assignment of data to regimes, second the independence-testing (via causal discovery) on the imperfectly reconstructed per-context data.
+Both tasks benefit from more data, however, for the second task, testing on imperfectly reconstructed per-context data, this also means that the sensitivity for these imperfections in the reconstruction increases.
 For example, the reconstructed independent regime, erroneously containing some dependent data points, will have non-zero correlation of say $E_N[\hat{d}] = d_0(N)\neq 0$.
 With growing $N$, the sensitivity of a correlation-test typically improves with $N^{-\onehalf}$, so if the reconstruction does not converge fast enough to keep $d_0(N)$ dropping at a rate of at least $N^{-\onehalf}$, the correlation-test will eventually be able to detect the spurious dependence.
-In practice this rate of convergence would at most be plausible for limits where $L = \mathcal{O}(N^1)$.
+In practice this rate of convergence is plausible for limits where $L = \mathcal{O}(N^1)$: Then the information contained in the pattern remains constant, so effectively the problem behaves as if the context were known (it is then always possible to divert an infinite amount, yet arbitrary small fraction, of the data to learn each bit of information about the pattern).
 While the Regime-PCMCI and clustering fall off with larger sample-count, their performance on low sample-counts can be quite good.
-So especially for small sample-count, these approaches can be a good alternative; additionally they can detect non-graphical changes.
+So especially for small sample-count, these approaches can be a good alternative.
+Additionally they can detect non-graphical changes; for example if mechanism-changes co-occur with distribution-shifts (especially with mean-shifts) in noise terms, then clustering should become a versatile and viable alternative.